ACURO Submission FAQs

 - To whom should I send protocol submissions, adverse event reports, and protocol amendments?

 All submissions, regardless of action (e.g. initial review, de novo review, amendment, adverse event, etc.) are sent to the ACURO inbox at usarmy.detrick.medcom-usamrmc.other.acuro@health.mil.
 This ensures your submission will be received, tracked, and processed in a timely manner.
 Our administrative staff will contact you if additional documentation is needed to process the submission.
-Once a complete submission is received and processed for review, one of our Oversight Specialists will contact you for additional information if needed.
+Once a complete submission is received and processed for review, one of our Program Oversight Specialists will contact you for additional information if needed.
 New submissions of any kind should never be sent to individual staff members.

 - Should I submit documents as I receive them, or should I wait until I have a complete package?